olihawkins/sveltevis/README.md

 ### Components to be completed

-- AxisX
+- AxisContinuousX
-- AxisY
+- AxisContinuousY
-- GeomScatter
+- GeomPoint

 ## Trying the components